Topological invariant for holographic Weyl-$\mathrm Z_2$ semimetal: Euler characteristic and Chern number

-After given the definition of Chern class, we will give an example in 2-dimensional system, where Chern number is closely related to Euler's characteristic number.
-Through following discussion it will be more reliable that Chern class truly reflects the topological properties of the system.
+Following the definition of Chern classes, we now examine a concrete example in 2-dimensional systems where the Chern number directly relates to the Euler characteristic.
+This connection demonstrates how Chern classes capture fundamental topological properties of physical systems.